-Jan-Henning is an ERC grant-holder, Professor, and Director of Pediatrics & Pediatric Oncology at the University Hospital of Halle.
+Jan-Henning is an ERC grant holder, Professor, and Director of Pediatrics at the Goethe University Frankfurt.

 Dirk is a Max Eder Fellow and Professor at the University Hospital of Halle.
 He specializes in CRISPR-Cas9 systems and modeling leukemia in mice.